mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 # Common features of signaling channels

 These are some ideal common features for signaling channels.
-Not all channels will require all features.
+Not all combinations of uses and channels will require all features, and some channels have these features built-in.
+But many will require a separate layer to support these properties.

 ### Reliability